ElkePutman/IPCV_group_project_gr21/README.md

 # IPCV Group project

 This project is the **group assignment** for the *Image Processing & Computer Vision (IPCV)* course.
-It consists of **three independent Python programs**, each implementing a different computer vision task using OpenCV and MediaPipe.
+It consists of **three independent Python programs**, each implementing a different exercise of the assignment using OpenCV and MediaPipe.

 ---